eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 #### `&controls`

 This is the section with the main stellar evolution parameters.
 Our goal is to change the stellar input parameters to see how they change evolution!
-Keep the same stellar mass you used in Lab 1.
+Keep the same stellar mass you used in Lab 1, but let's change the output directory to something simple:

+`log_directory = 'LOGS'`

 The first thing we want to change is how the atmospheric boundary conditions are controlled.
 Look through the _controls_ tab under star defaults in the [documentation](https://docs.mesastar.org/en/26.4.1/reference.html) to the right parameters to change.
 What does it control specifically?